songlinjian/Yeti-Project/doc/yeti-dm-setup.md

         try rsync with PENDING directory with each other DM

-        if PENDING list of roots != my list of roots: update my DM file with current time
+        if PENDING list of roots != my list of roots: add a DM file for me in the PENDING directory

-        if current time > PENDING scheduled time: if the DM file for each DM has been updated: copy PENDING list of roots to my list of roots
+        if current time > PENDING scheduled time: if the DM file for each DM is present: copy PENDING list of roots to my list of roots
             else:
                 PANIC (notify a human being)